 This yummy spot near Toast Restaurant infuses mochi batter into its donut batter for a chewier gooey-er donut experience.
 Fun flavors like Taro Glazed, Ube Haupia Crunch and Brown Butter Cinnamon Roll were hard to pass up even though we had just brunched at Toast.

-My daughter liked the mochi doughnuts more than I did but my taste buds must be wrong because there is always a line to get in to this yummy spot.
+My daughter liked the mochi doughnuts more than I did but my taste buds must be wrong because there is always a line to get into this spot.

 SheBuysTravel Tip: Plan to wait 15-30 minutes.
 There can be a long line to get your fill.